Author’s note: I’d like to give a shout out to my latest Patron, Oliver S. Thank you so much for your support!

 Finding no change in Baledagh, I leave my mental plane and see Bulat standing guard over me, while also taking charge of the clean up.
 “Thanks,” I say, clapping him on the shoulder.
 “You’re doing a great job, a born leader.”

 Grunting, he shrugs in reply.
 “Got in the habit of taking charge while running with the Militia.
 Bunch of lazy slackers all around, had to keep me eye on em.
 Can’t slip nothing past Old Bulat, I’ve run every scheme and ploy there is.
 Had Mister Rustram tearing his hair out by the roots back in our army days.”

-“Well, until Mister Rustram get back, you’ve got his job, Mister Bulat.”
+“Well, until Mister Rustram gets back, you’ve got his job, Mister Bulat.”

 With a rueful chuckle, Bulat shakes his head.
 “Ain’t no good deed go unpunished, eh?
 Sure you don’t wanna offer Ravil the job?
 He was Jorani’s number two, put the fear of the Father in them bandits.”

 “No, you’re better suited.
 Ravil is solid and dependable, and he’ll do whatever I ask of him, but that’s it.
 He’s a dagger, an arrow, but I need a colleague.”
 Lowering my voice, I continue.
 “You’re a clever man when you’ve a mind to be and that’s useful, but more importantly, you’re not afraid to question my decisions.
-If I can’t give you an answer, then it tells me I need to rethink my decision, understand?”
+If I can’t give you an answer, then it tells me I should think things over, understand?”

 “You want I should question you?
 Most officers’d have a soldier lashed for insubordination.”